NilsCoding/mvn-download-wsdl/readme.md

 * someservice_1.xsd

 The schema files will be named with a counting number, beginning at 0.
 The original schema file name from the WSDL file will be ignored and replaced by this name.

+Since version 1.2.0 schema imports in schema files are also resolved and all cumulative files are fetched.

 ### downloaderClass